coderbeta1/Image_Deepfake_Detection/README.md

 ### Section 2: Findings and Inference:

-#### 1. Impact of using transforms before training:
+#### 1. Impact of using transforms before training and after training:
 ![Impact_of_transformations_on_training](https://github.com/coderbeta1/Image_Deepfake_Detection/assets/72234861/fee63dbd-857d-4682-ac91-01b0ead60ed3)

 **NOTE:** Goodness Factor was calculated by subtracting min(accuracy) from all data points for each line.
 Each line represents a different dataset-backbone model combination.
 The names have been omitted for clarity

-**Inference:** Adding No transform while training is better.
+**Inference 1:** Adding No transform while training is better.
 But adding transform 2 also shows good results.
 Dealing with Gaussian Blur might cause issues in accuracy (around 0.05 on average)

+**Inference 2:** On adding no transform while training but adding transformation while testing it was found that the models were robust to those transforms.
+This means that if the user were to do some edits like adding jitter or gaussian blur (while compressing it) to the images the models would still be very accurate

 #### 2. Impact of Dimensionality Reduction:
 ![Impact_of_dimensionality_reduction_vs_classifiers](https://github.com/coderbeta1/Image_Deepfake_Detection/assets/72234861/5a5f5631-2c59-4816-b028-58ec1fb8a726)